Zoonosis: One Health approach

+Prevention and surveillance

+Preventing zoonotic diseases requires coordinated surveillance and prevention strategies across human health, animal health, and environmental sectors.
+Surveillance systems monitor disease occurrence in humans, livestock, wildlife, and vectors to detect outbreaks and emerging diseases early and allow for rapid public health response.

+Prevention strategies include improving sanitation and water quality, controlling disease vectors such as mosquitoes and ticks, regulating wildlife trade, improving farm biosecurity, and promoting responsible antibiotic use in humans and animals.
+Vaccination programs for animals, particularly livestock and domestic animals, are also important for preventing zoonotic disease transmission to humans.

+Public education campaigns play an important role in reducing zoonotic disease transmission by encouraging safe food handling, hand hygiene, and avoiding contact with sick animals.
+Climate change adaptation strategies, environmental protection, and sustainable land-use planning are increasingly recognized as important components of zoonotic disease prevention and control.

 History

 During most of human prehistory groups of hunter-gatherers were probably very small.
 Such groups probably made contact with other such bands only rarely.
 Such isolation would have caused epidemic diseases to be restricted to any given local population, because propagation and expansion of epidemics depend on frequent contact with other individuals who have not yet developed an adequate immune response.
 To persist in such a population, a pathogen either had to be a chronic infection, staying present and potentially infectious in the infected host for long periods, or it had to have other additional species as reservoir where it can maintain itself until further susceptible hosts are contacted and infected.
 In fact, for many "human" diseases, the human is actually better viewed as an accidental or incidental victim and a dead-end host.
 Examples include rabies, anthrax, tularemia, and West Nile fever.
 Thus, much of human exposure to infectious disease has been zoonotic.